Living in a Foreign Country and U.S. Taxation

 My only income is from a company located in a foreign country , and I pay taxes to this foreign country.
 Do I have to include this income on my U.S. tax return?

-I live in a foreign country and work for a U.S. company.
-Does this income qualify for the $97,600 Foreign Earned Income Exclusion?
+I live in a foreign country, mostly living in hotels in Banff, Canada and work for a U.S. company.
+Does this income qualify for the $107,600.00 Foreign Earned Income Exclusion?

 If you meet the other requirements for the foreign earned income exclusion, the wages you receive from your U.S. employer can also be excluded.
 Your employer is still required to withhold Social Security and Medicare from your wages.